LucasEnard/formation-template-python/README.md

 ```

 ## 7.4.
 Adding the operations to the production
+Our operations are already on our production since we have done it for you in advance.<br>
+However if you create a new operation from scratch you will need to add it manually.

-We now need to add these operations to the production.
-For this, we use the Management Portal.
+If needed for later of just for information, here are the steps to register an operation.<br> For this, we use the Management Portal.
 By pressing the [+] sign next to [Operations], we have access to the [Business Operation Wizard].<br>There, we chose the operation classes we just created in the scrolling menu.

 ![OperationCreation](https://user-images.githubusercontent.com/77791586/164474068-49c7799c-c6a2-4e1e-8489-3788c50acb86.png)

-Don't forget to do it with `Python.IrisOperation` too !
+Don't forget to do it with all your new operations !

 ## 7.5.
 Testing

-Double clicking on the operation will enable us to activate it.<br> IMPORTANT : After that, by selecting the `Python.IrisOperation` **operation** and going in the [Actions] tabs in the right sidebar menu, we should be able to **test** the **operation** <br>
+Double clicking on the operation will enable us to activate it.<br> **IMPORTANT** : After that, by selecting the `Python.IrisOperation` **operation** and going in the [Actions] tabs in the right sidebar menu, we should be able to **test** the **operation** <br>
 (if it doesn't work, [activate testing](#6-productions) and check if the production is started).

 For `IrisOperation` it is to be noted that the table was created automatically.